Sid-WC121/Clock/README.md

 npm run dev
 ```

-## To activate 24hr format click anywhere on the screen , you will get a pop up
+## To activate 24hr format click anywhere on the screen , you will get a pop up.